wso2/docs-is/en/identity-server/next/docs/deploy/configure/databases/carbon-database/change-datasource-registry-data.md

 - WSO2_CARBON_DB: Used by the local repository.
 - WSO2_SHARED_DB: Used by the configuration and governance repositories.

+They can be changed to utilize alternate datasources as described below.

 ## Configure the Datasource

 Following are the sample configuration for each database type.